lmarquar/Raspberry_Pi_5_Setup/README.md

   - tutorial for my setup: https://www.strato.de/faq/hosting/so-einfach-richten-sie-dyndns-fuer-ihre-domains-ein/
   - otherwise what to do is set domain to dynDns instead of A record. then you need to configure your router to connect your server with the service.
   - Update-Url has this format with all 'x'-words replaced: `https://xDomain.de:xPassword@dyndns.strato.com/nic/update?hostname=xSubDomain.xDomain.de&myip=<ipaddr>,<ip6addr>`

+### further improvements
 - set automatic updates as found in the nextcloud-aio Docs
 - Backup: set up a proper SSD with ext4-fileformat and automounting via /etc/fstab.
 Then configure borg-backup.
 - Email-Server: configured it with my mail account wich was provided with the domain by strato.
 Good for resetting your password!
+- Phone-Sync: Contacts, Calendar, Task-list work alright with Davx5, which i got for free from F-Droid.
+- FTP:
 - Bonus: get rid of all warnings in your nc-settings.

 ### be careful with: